Why Study Math?

 The Accelerated Master’s Program (AMP) in mathematics is designed for exceptional and highly motivated students to earn their bachelor’s and master’s degrees concurrently.
 The AMP is an ideal option for strong students with advanced placement in mathematics.
 More information about the AMP program in mathematics can be found here.

 In addition to our major, we offer minors in mathematics and mathematical statistics.
 A minor in mathematics education is also available; it is designed for students following the College of Education’s mathematics education track.
+The Culverhouse College of Business has an actuarial science minor that is a good fit for interested math majors (those interested may contact Kenny Wunder).

 Learn about the course requirements for our major and minors in the Department of Mathematics section of the UA Undergraduate Catalog.